 As said above, Aswang were probably created to explain death and injury, particularly to children and pregnant women.
 They were created to help us explain and understand tragedy.
 But they were also created to give us a sense of control.
 There are various countermeasures that can be taken to keep the Aswang at bay, there are various holy objects and behaviours that can be used to fend these creatures off, prevent miscarriage and protect the village.

-Today’s real-world horror will be taking a look at creature from Slavic mythos, the Drekavac.
+Today’s real-world horror letter will be about a creature from Slavic mythos, the Drekavac.

 Black Agnes, also known as Black Annis, is effectively a witch or a hag.
 She is said to roam the lands around Leicestershire and eat kiddies.
 She apparently lives in a cave with a large oak tree at the entrance (so if you see one avoid it).